hzFishy/UnrealNotes/content/Unreal Engine/Extra/Unreal Engine learning speedrun.md

 > [!warning] Warning
 > While I have some experience in Unreal Engine for a couples of years now, since this page is mostly addressed for beginners some stuff I say **might be simplified to various degrees**.
-> If you are interested in something, don't stop to what I say here, go do some extra research!
+> If you are highly interested in something I mentioned here, don't stop to what I say here, go do some extra research!

 > [!Info]- For C++ users
-> If you want to learn more about how to work with C++ in UE, I would recommend checking the [[Learn C++ for UE]] page
+> If you want to learn more about how to work with C++ in UE, I would recommend checking the [[Learn C++ for UE]] page.
+But keep in mind that some engine basics such as the frameworks, features and the interface are something you need to learn before doing any C++.

 > [!info]- For Unity users
 > You might want to check out the [[Unity to Unreal Engine]] page before/after reading this one.